arungudelli/angularjswiki/content/en/fontawesome/fa-ello.md

 These two classes can used to add single quotes or double quotes to the text.

-## Animate Ello icon using fa-spin
+## Animate fa-ello icon using fa-spin
 To animate font awesome fa-ello icon, use fa-spin class.

 ```